DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/oam/manage.md

         ![resources](../../images/oam09.png)

-5. Click on __App Version__ to view the version information of the application.
+5. Click __App Version__ to view the version information of the application.
 Any changes made to the application will automatically generate a version for record keeping.
 When necessary, you can roll back to a previous version.

     ![oam-version](../../images/oam-version.png)